vrtulka23/arepy/shell/README.md

 ## Settings

-Some of the above options need to be configured in `run.system.sh`.
+Some of the above options need to be configured in `shell/system.sh`.

 ### Arepo source code

 In order to use `-cc` or `-c` options you need to set the correct path to the Arepo source code.
-You can either clone your arepo version directly to the arepy main directory `...../arepy/arepo/(source code)` or set a custom path to the `run.system.sh` shell settings:
+You can either clone your arepo version directly to the arepy main directory `...../arepy/arepo/(source code)` or set a custom path to the `shell/system.sh` shell settings:
 ```bash
 DIR_AREPO=/my/path/to/arepo
 ```